 If you find that munching on sugary snacks leaves you craving more sugary snacks, you’re not alone.
-Eating lots of simple carbohydrates without proteins or fats quickly satisfies hunger and gives you a short-term energy boost, but also quickly leaves you hungry again and craving more.
+Eating lots of simple carbohydrates without proteins or fats may satisfy hunger and give you a short-term energy boost, but it also quickly leaves you hungry again and craving more.
 Carbohydrates stimulate dopamine in the brain, the feel-good chemical.
 The taste of sugar releases endorphins that offer us a natural “high.”
 That’s why craving sugar can feel like an addiction.

 The American Diabetes Association suggests replacing refined carbohydrates and added sugars with whole grains, legumes, vegetables, and fruits.
 But sometimes, certain food or beverages call for sugar.
 Living with diabetes doesn’t mean you can’t satisfy your sweet tooth.
 People with diabetes can consume sugar, but it’s best when it occurs naturally like in whole fruits.

 When you have diabetes, your body does not produce the adequate insulin needed to maintain steady blood sugars and has trouble absorbing simple carbohydrates.
 Problems with insulin can cause sugar to build up in your blood.
 Carbohydrates convert into glucose or energy for the body so they have the greatest impact on blood sugars.
-That’s why it’s important to be an informed consumer and always practice portion control.
+That’s why it’s important to stay informed and practice portion control.

 If you tend to binge on sugar, don’t buy it for your home.

 Tips on Curbing Cravings